Concepts as Methodology. A Plea for Arrangement Thinking in the Study of Affect

-By way of an exemplary elucidation we sketch a proposal on how the development and refinement of concepts can serve as a cross-disciplinary methodology in the study of affect and emotion.
-We focus on the working concept of an affective arrangement which we characterize both historically and systematically and also with help of examples from recent affect research.
-Thereby, we provide materials for a view on the nature of conceptual practice in qualitative inquiry with broad application across the humanities, cultural studies and the social sciences.
+By way of an exemplary elucidation, we sketch a proposal on how the development and refinement of concepts can serve as a cross-disciplinary methodology in the study of affect and emotion.
+We focus on the working concept of an affective arrangement, which we characterize both historically and systematically and also with help of examples from recent affect research.
+We outline the concomitant thought style of arrangement thinking: a specific methodological orientation for qualitative work on relational affect.
+Thereby, we provide concrete materials for a view on the nature of conceptual practice in qualitative inquiry with broad application across the humanities, cultural studies and the social sciences.